Twisted (Everyday Hurts)

-"Twisted (Everyday Hurts)" is a song by Skunk Anansie, released as their second single from their second album, Stoosh.
-It was released in November 1996 and reached number 26 on the UK Singles Chart.
+"Twisted (Everyday Hurts)" is a song by British rock Skunk Anansie, released as their second single from their second album, Stoosh (1996).
+It was released in November 1996, reaching number 26 on the UK Singles Chart and number three in Iceland.

 Music video

 The music video was directed by Anton Beebe.
 It begins the band walking through a desert while chained and ends with Skin pressing the button, only to reveal that the "desert" was in fact a dream with the band still asleep in a black room.
 It was inspired by the film Total Recall.